 In this example, you would owe $750 because you occupy the unit for half the month.

-As the number of days in a month varies, the daily rate for rent will also vary.
-Some landlords may opt to calculate the prorated rent every year.
-To do this, you would first find the annual rent by multiplying your monthly rent by 12.
-Then, divide the annual rent by 365 to get the daily rate based on a yearly schedule.
-Finally, multiply this daily rate by the days you plan to occupy the unit.
+As the number of days in a month varies, the daily rent rate will also vary.
+Some landlords may opt to calculate the prorated rent on an annual basis.
+To do this, you would first find the yearly rent by multiplying your monthly rent by 12.

 For example, if your monthly rent is $1,500: